xcart/xcart-docs/_pages/kb_en/import-export/how_to_import_data.md

 The {% link "Make/Model/Year" ref_0Esu2RNW %} addon - the "Products with Make/Model/Year/Engine" and "Make/Model/Year/Engine" listing data types.

-etc.
-{% endnote %}
+And so on.

 ## How to Import Data into Store?

-In order to import data a store admin should:
+To import data into the store, a store admin needs to follow the steps below:

 1. Prepare a CSV file of a certain format matching the type of data to be imported.
-This can be done in any spreadsheet editor (_MS Excel_, _LibreOffice Calc_, etc.) on the admin's choice.
+This can be done in any spreadsheet editor (_MS Excel_, _LibreOffice Calc_, etc.).

-    More info on the file formats see in {% link "CSV Format by X-Cart Data Type" ref_iy9cOdWS %}.
+    For more info on the file formats, see the section {% link "CSV Format by X-Cart Data Type" ref_iy9cOdWS %} of this manual.

 2. Upload your CSV file into X-Cart 5 via the **Catalog > Import** section of the store's Admin area; the platform will do the rest for you.
     ![540-import-page.png]({{site.baseurl}}/attachments/ref_glDc6kA1/540-import-page.png)